Faster shortest-path algorithms using the acyclic-connected tree: Preliminaries

 A nesting decomposition $F$ of $G$ can be equivalently represented by a tree.
 Indeed, consider the graph whose nodes are the modules in the decomposition $F$, with an arc $\arc{M}{H}$ if $M\supset H$ and no $K \in F$ such that $M\supset K \supset H$.
 This graph defines a tree whose leaves are the singleton modules.
 In this form, the \emph{width} of the decomposition is the maximum number of children of any node in this tree.

 Note that every graph has at least one trivial nesting decomposition, consisting of only the trivial modules $V$ and $\{v\}$ for each $v\in V$.
 As a tree, this is a single root node with all singletons as its children.
 In particular, we always have the upper bound $\nestwidth(G) \leq n$.
 Generally, though, graphs can have many distinct nesting decompositions.
 We want to find the `best' nesting decomposition, whose width is minimal and thus equal to the nesting~width.
+Such a decomposition is given in the next section.

+We finish this section by stating how the nesting width generalises DAGs given by the following proposition.